Panhandle Behavioral Health Alliance

 (Click on the image to take a test)

-Take a free Mental Health Test
+Take a Free Mental Health Test

 A screening is a tool that has been proven by research to help identify symptoms of a mental health disorder.
 MHA's screening tools provide an anonymous, free and private way to learn about your mental health and if you are showing warning signs of a mental illness.
 A screening only takes a few minutes, and after you are finished you will be given information about the next steps you should take based on the results.